-Respond to prompts 3a-d below.
+Respond to prompts below (3a-c).
 To support your justifications, refer to the instructional materials and lesson plans you have included as part of Planning Task 1.
-In addition, support your justifications using principles from research and/or theory, including how the research/theory reflects elements of young adolescent development.
+In addition, use principles from research and/or theory to support your justifications.

 - a.
-Justify how your understanding of your students' prior academic learning (from prompt 2a above) guided your choice or adaptation of learning tasks and materials.
-Be explicit about the connections between the learning tasks and students' prior academic learning and research/theory. - b.
-Justify how your understanding of your students' personal, cultural, community, and developmental assets (from prompts 2b-c above) guided your choice or adaptation of learning tasks and materials.
-Be explicit about the connections between the learning tasks and students' assets and research/theory. - c.
-Describe and justify why your instructional strategies and planned supports are appropriate for the whole class, individuals, and groups of young adolescents with specific learning needs. - d.
-Describe key misconceptions within your central focus and how you will address them.
+Justify how your understanding of your students' prior academic learning and personal, cultural, and community assets (from prompts 2a-b above) guided your choice or adaptation of learning tasks and materials.
+Be explicit about the connections between the learning tasks and students' prior academic learning, their assets, and research/theory. - b.
+Describe and justify why your instructional strategies and planned supports are appropriate for the whole class, individuals, and/or groups of students with specific learning needs.

-Consider the variety of young adolescent learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students).
+Consider the variety of learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students).